bioinfo-pf-curie/mpiBWA/README.txt

 Primary hits are reproduced between the serial version and the parallel but you can see differences in mapping position for alternate contigs.
 This problem stems from the randomization of multi-hits reads.
 When running with the same number of MPI jobs alternative positions are reproduced but when the number of jobs varies the positions can switch for secondary alignments.

-For 100% reproducibility use the Experimental branch.

 How to integrate further version
 --------------------------------

-This version of mpiBWA has been build with 0.7.12 BWA version.
+This version of mpiBWA has been build with 0.7.15 BWA version.
-To integrate the 0.7.13 or 0.7.14:
+To integrate the 0.7.+:

-1) git clone the 0.7.14 of BWA.
+1) git clone the 0.7.+ of BWA.

 2) in the folder of bwa copy-pass the following function from mpiBWA: